Amplitude SDK Quickstart Guide

 Check for success¶

-After you begin sending data to Amplitude, use one of these tools to check your instrumentation and validate your events.
+After you begin sending data to Amplitude, use one of the debugging tools to check your instrumentation and validate your events.

 Enforce event schemas (Ampli)¶